K-arch27/K-Arch/README.md

 ### -- Important Note --

-If using the layout only those modification need to be done at the end of your instal :
+If using the layout only those modification need to be done at the end of your install :

 #make subvolumes not be hardcoded in grub & fstab making bootable snaps and rollback easy to manage